Producing better cotton in Pakistan

 Sindh

-CABI has enhanced the capacity of 31,534 Better Cotton farmers to implement the Better Cotton Standard System.
-The main focus of the training addressed the field issues and capacity to protect the cotton crop from harmful insect pests and diseases.
+CABI has trained 31,534 Better Cotton farmers to implement the BCSS.
+The training focused on equipping farmers with practical solutions for field challenges and protecting cotton crops against harmful pests and diseases.

-Farmers have been trained in biological control through ‘Natural Enemy Field Reservoirs.’
-This includes the biology of pests and their ecological management, on-site mass production of natural enemies and their conservation.
-The training covered the disadvantages of pesticides, crop maintenance, the conservation of natural resources, such as proper irrigation and soil fertility, the right to decent work, contamination-free picking, packing, storage and final transportation to ginners.
+Farmers have also been trained in biological control through ‘Natural Enemy Field Reservoirs.’
+This included the biology of pests, their lifecycle and their ecological management, on-site mass production of natural enemies and their conservation.
+The training also covered the disadvantages of pesticides, crop maintenance, the conservation of natural resources, such as proper irrigation and soil fertility, the right to decent work, contamination-free picking, packing, storage and final transportation to ginners.

-Female workers have also been trained on proper cotton picking, health and safety, female empowerment, and prevention of child labour.
+Women workers have also received specialist training on proper cotton picking techniques, health and safety measures, female empowerment, and prevention of child labour.

 Punjab

-Since then, 71 job opportunities have been provided to local agricultural graduates.
-The aim of employing agricultural graduates is to train farmers on the Better Cotton production system.
-These local agricultural experts not only have a better understanding of plant sciences but also have specialized skills in areas such as crop management, pest control, soil science and crop production.
-Their skills and expertise therefore help to build the capacity of farmers on adoptive research, contributing to improving cotton farmers’ approaches through knowledge and capacity on modern agricultural production practices, and providing access to scientific expertise that farmers can adopt.
+Since then, 71 job opportunities have been provided to local male and female agricultural graduates who will train farmers on the Better Cotton production system.
+These local agricultural experts have a better understanding of plant sciences but also have specialized skills in areas such as crop management, pest control, soil science, natural resource management and crop production.
+Their skills and expertise, therefore, help to build the capacity of farmers on adoptive research, contributing to improving cotton farmers’ approaches through knowledge and capacity on modern and sustainable agricultural production practices, and providing access to scientific expertise that farmers can adopt.

-Comprehensive training has also been carried out with project staff on Better Cotton principles and criteria, enabling sustainable practices to be reinforced in the region.
+Comprehensive training sessions have also been carried out with project staff on Better Cotton principles and criteria, enabling sustainable practices to be reinforced in the region.

 Project Manager